 Section 2.
-The Union agrees that during the term of this Agreement, it shall neither cause nor sanction the members of the bargaining unit to strike, honor another union's picketlines or engage in unconventional strikes not protected for private sector employees under the National Labor Relations Act, effective in 1995.
-These unconventional strikes include sitdown, slowdown, rolling or intermittent or on-and-off again strikes.
+The Union, on its own behalf and the behalf of its officers, agents, members and bargaining unit employees, agrees that during the term of this Agreement, it shall neither engage in, encourage, cause nor sanction the members of the bargaining unit to strike, honor another union's picket lines or engage in unconventional strikes not protected for private sector employees under the National Labor Relations Act, effective in 1995.
+These unconventional strikes include sit-down, slowdown, rolling or intermittent or on-and-off again strikes.
+For the purposes of this Article, a strike includes picketing other than informational picketing consistent with the University's Time, Manner and Place Rules for Speech Activities, walkout, refusal to work, mass absenteeism, slow down of any kind, any other stoppage or interruption of work, whether done in concert or singly.
+Employees engaging in such strikes, unconventional strikes or work stoppages or who honor another union's picket line may be subject to disciplinary action up to and including dismissal subject to the provisions of Article 17 - Discipline and Discharge.